 How Buddy Punching Works

-Buddy punching can happen in a variety of ways.
-It can be done the old-fashioned way by an employee punching in using another employee’s paper time card.
-Or, an employee could be persuaded by a work friend to log in to their phone, chat, or computer system, so it appears that they are at work.
+Buddy punching can be done the old-fashioned way, such as one employee punching in using another employee’s paper time card.
+Or an employee could be persuaded by a work friend to log in to their phone, chat, or computer system so it appears they are at work.

-And in some cases, managers even falsify hours worked.
-They may manipulate the actual hours worked to be paid for a contracted amount of hours.
-For example, they may have an agreement for 100 hours of work, but the job only required 90 hours to complete.
-If a manager manipulates the time sheets to make it appear that 100 hours were worked, they’re buddy punching.
+In some cases, buddy punching may include falsifying hours worked on a project or as part of an agreement.
+Let’s say, for example, a team has a contract for 100 hours of work, but the job only requires 90 hours to complete.
+If the team supervisor manipulates the time sheets to make it appear that 100 hours were worked, they’re buddy punching.

 Reporting accurate hours worked is a two-way agreement.
 Employees agree to work reported hours, and the employer agrees to process payroll for those hours.
 Buddy punching breaks this agreement and causes issues for everyone.

 Buddy punching costs employers millions of dollars each year.
 This is because employees who are not working are still being paid.